sroccaserra/aoc2018/README.md

       efficiently generating the sum of values in a rectangular subset of a grid.

+- When confronted with huge numbers (billions!) of iterations in the secont part after a more reasonable first part, look for a stabilisation.
+For example, after 10 times the first part, does the result between two iterations become the same?
+Look for cycles also.
+If there is a constant delta or a cycle, this becomes an easy calculation.

 ### Haskell

 - On peut construire un graph avec une liste d'arrêtes avec `buildG` ou `graphFromEdges`